Sunny Sanskari Ki Tulsi Kumari: Production

-Principal photography commenced on May 2024.
+Principal photography commenced in May 2024.
 Filming was wrapped in August 2025.

 Soundtrack

 The film's soundtrack is composed by Tanishk Bagchi, A.P.S, Sachet–Parampara, Guru Randhawa, Rony Ajnali and Gill Machhrai, with lyrics written by Manoj Muntashir, Kausar Munir, Jairaj, Tanishk Bagchi, Sonu Nigam, Guru Randhawa, Rony Ajnali and Gill Machhrai.

 The first song "Bijuria" was a remake of the song from the 1999 album Mausam by Ravi Pawar with lyrics by Sonu Nigam and Ajay Jhingran.
-The second single titled "Panwadi" was released on 10 September 2025.
+The second single titled "Panwadi" produced by Meghdeep Bose was released on 10 September 2025.
 The third single titled "Perfect" was released on 18 September 2025.
 The fourth single titled "Tu Hai Meri" was released on 23 September 2025.